code9ty/projects/libary.md

 * I should get emailed if my book is due and not yet returned
 * I should search for available books by its title, category or author
 * I should be able to view all books i've borrowed
-* I should be able to view a particular book attributes
+* I should be able to view a particular book's details
 * I should not borrow same book twice
 * Receive an email at the moment my request to borrow a book is accepted